JoshuaKGoldberg/Goldblog/content/blog/enum-commas/index.md

     at Object.parseSourceFile (C:\Code\typescript\built\local\tsc.js:17672:26)
 ```

-Since `parseExpected` can take in a better error message, I figured the right way to go was to have `parseDelimitedList` pass onel.
+Since `parseExpected` can take in a better error message, I figured the right way to go was to have `parseDelimitedList` pass one.
 `parseDelimitedList` is widely used and can take in `considerSemicolonAsDelimiter?: boolean`, so I was a little hesitant to add _another_ parameter to `parseDelimitedList` itself.

 However, there was a `kind: ParsingContext` parameter already passed to `parseDelimitedList`.